Student Climate Summit

 Led by TU Dublin’s Sustainability Education Team, the summit is supported by N-TUTORR and follows on from the Climate Action Leadership Summit hosted by TU Dublin in May of this year.

-The event will also see TU Dublin partnering with ECO-UNESCO, National Youth Council of Ireland (NYCI), the Union of Students in Ireland (USI), and An Taisce to facilitate the summit.
+The event will also see TU Dublin partnering with National Youth Council of Ireland (NYCI), the Union of Students in Ireland (USI), and An Taisce to facilitate the summit.

 We are delighted to welcome Change Clothes who will host a pop-up second hand clothes sale during the lunch break - you might find the perfect ensemble for your Halloween outfit!